 Kettle Moraine State Trail Lapham Peak Unit, Southeast

-This lovely, easy trail situated 25 miles west of Milwaukee in Delafield is easy to get to (it’s one mile off the Interstate) and offers wildlife viewing and 17 miles of lighted loop trails.
-Pick from eight different trails, but whichever you pick, be sure to ramble over to the 45-foot observation tower on top of the highest point in Waukesha County for stellar vistas.
+The Kettle Moraine State Trail - Lapham Peak Unit is a lovely, easy trail situated 25 miles west of Milwaukee in Delafield.
+It's easy to get to (just one mile off the Interstate) and offers wildlife viewing and 17 miles of lighted loop trails.

 UW-Madison Arboretum, South Central

-In the heart of the capital city is 20 miles of impeccably groomed nature trails and boardwalks that traverse woods, prairies, gardens, savannas, marshes and even a “lost city”—a failed Madison subdivision that never came to fruition.
 The friendly visitor center has tons of things to keep little explorers busy like a library, theater and gallery.
 The northern end of the preserve runs along the gorgeous Lake Wingra, and is only a hop, skip and jump away from the free Henry Vilas Zoo.

 Pattison State Park, Northwest

-This state park is extra-special because it not only offers over seven miles of trails, but it has the state’s highest waterfalls and the fourth highest waterfall east of the Rockies.
+Pattison State Park is extra-special because it not only offers over seven miles of trails, but it has the state’s highest waterfalls and the fourth highest waterfall east of the Rockies.
 The Black River passes through the park, then flows over the 31-foot Twin Little Manitou Falls which pours into Interfalls Lake.
 Walk the two-mile trail along Interfalls Lake for scenic water views, and make sure to stroll along the short .5-mile Big Manitou Falls overlook to have your pint-size hikers take in the 165-foot-high majesty.

 Wyalusing State Park, Southwest

 Turn your hike into a weekend getaway with these spots for kid-friendly camping!
-For more Wisconsin hiking, browse our directory.